heyvarshh/Brevity/README.md

-Deep Dive Video & Meeting Note Taker
+ BREVITY a Deep Dive Video & Meeting Note Taker

 An AI-powered application that transforms long-form videos, lectures, and meetings into structured notes, key timestamps, and actionable insights using speech-to-text, large language models, and retrieval-augmented generation (RAG).